CSCfi/csc-user-guide/docs/apps/csd.md

 -   [Hermes] Main graphical interface to analysis tools
 -   [PreQuest] In-house database creation tools
--   [IsoStar] A Knowledge Base of Intermolecular Interactions (not available on Puhti-rhel8, please install locally, or use from CCDC)
+-   [IsoStar] A Knowledge Base of Intermolecular Interactions (not available on Puhti, please install locally, or use from CCDC)
 -   [Mogul] A Knowledge Base of Molecular Geometry
 -   [SuperStar]
     Predicting Protein-Ligand interactions using experimental
     knowledge-base data
 -   [WebCSD] browser access to the CSD database
--   [CrossMiner] interactive versatile pharmacophore query tool (not available on Puhti-rhel8)
+-   [CrossMiner] interactive versatile pharmacophore query tool (not available on Puhti)
 -   [DASH] Solving crystal structures from powder diffraction data interactively (only for Windows)

 There are three ways to access the CSD System:

 -   Local installation (Windows or Linux, takes up a lot of disk space)
--   Using the CSD System via the [Puhti-rhel8 web interface](../computing/webinterface/index.md)
+-   Using the CSD System via the [Puhti web interface](../computing/webinterface/index.md)
 -   WebCSD (limited functionality), point your browser to [CCDC webserver](http://webcsd.ccdc.cam.ac.uk/)

 ### Using CSD as a local installation